Haredim and Zionism: Aftermath of the Holocaust

 Before and during the Second World War, Haredi opposition to the Zionists persisted.
 But after the war, the devastating consequences of the Holocaust softened the position of many towards Zionism.
 The ultra-orthodox in Eastern Europe had been murdered in vast numbers; whole communities had been wiped out.
 One rabbi, Yisachar Shlomo Teichtal, hiding in Budapest in 1942 and witnessing the persecution of the Jews, renounced his previous hostility to the Zionist movement, and instead strongly criticized the Orthodox establishment for not taking the lead in re-establishing the Jewish homeland.

 After World War II, many Jewish refugees found themselves in displaced person camps.
-The Zionists controlled a camp for Jewish refugee children near Haifa, Israel where they operated an anti-religious policy in an effort to cut off Haredi children from their spiritual roots.
+The Zionists controlled a camp for Jewish refugee children near Haifa, Israel where, according to the Haredi-affiliated newspaper Hamodia, they operated an anti-religious policy in an effort to cut off Haredi children from their spiritual roots.
 To a large extent they were successful, and many children from Haredi homes were "poisoned against religion".